An independent research report commissioned by the Office of the Information and Privacy Commissioner

 Principal authors: Robert Gellman, Stephanie Perrin and Jennifer Barrigar

-This paper looks into the collection of personal information by non-government entities (typically a private sector company) for disclosure to and use by government or law enforcement.
+This independent research paper commissioned by the OIPC looks into policies requiring the collection of personal information by non-government entities (typically a private sector company) for disclosure to and use by government or law enforcement.
 The choice of who collects personal information has consequences for the privacy rights of individuals.

 Using examples of bylaws or legislation developed in Canada and elsewhere, the authors provide advice for assessing the collection decisions made by legislators and policymakers.
 Specifically, the authors identify aspects that matter to privacy (p.
 19) and ideas for evaluation of personal information collection choices (p.
 23).